Samuel782/LiveStage/README.md

   - Added AnyCue: a type-erased class that wraps any instance conforming to the Cue protocol.
 	-	Added cueDuration to the Cue protocol
 	  -	In VideoCue, it is calculated based on the video file length
+### 25-04-2025
+  - Added isSelected to the Cue protocol to represent whether the cue is selected in the view.
+ 	-	Added an icon to CueListRow (to be refined)
+	-	Improved cue duration display (now formatted as M:SS)

 ## Core Functionality (TO DO)
 - **Cue System**